Axway/streams-open-docs/content/en/docs/publishers/publisher-http-post.md

 linkTitle: HTTP Post Publisher
 weight: 2
 date: 2019-04-02
-description: Learn how to configure a topic associated to a HTTP Post publisher.
+description: Learn how to configure a topic associated to an HTTP Post publisher.
 ---

 ## HTTP Post Publisher